 When married parents divorce and unmarried parents split, the rights and well-being of the child have to be considered.
 Florida law recognizes the need to protect and uphold the best interests of the child.
-A lawyer well-versed in Florida family law can assist your family with parenting plans to ensure that the child involved is not harmed.
+A lawyer well-versed in FL family law can assist your family with parenting plans to ensure that the child involved is not harmed.

 Gainesville, FL Family Law & Parenting Plan Attorneys